proteusx/Palamedes/README.md

 from its systray icon, switch your keyboard to Greek, and you can start typing polytonic Greek.

-Right click and '`Help`' on the Palamedes' icon, pops up a list of the keys and their effect.
+Right click and `Help` on the Palamedes' icon, pops up a list of the keys and their effect.

 Note that you need at least one Unicode font that includes the glyphs